In this post, we will cover the use of Excel for finance.

 By Advanced Topics, we refer to some features like Lookup functions, Pivot Tables, Macros and all those functions that maximize our capability to perform financial functions with Excel.

-These are some of the Excel features that are used frequently in investment banking, finance and consulting.
+These are some of the Excel features that are used frequently in financial modeling careers like investment banking, finance and consulting.

 Though we will be covering most of the shortcuts that are used frequently in investment banking, financial analysis and consulting, I am not covering here all the shortcuts that are available in excel.
 Never forget to remember the 95-5 rule.